centreon/centreon-documentation/cloud/monitoring/basic-objects/commands.md

 ### SSH connector

 The Centreon SSH Connector is free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution checks over SSH when used with Centreon Engine.
+It speeds up the execution and saves resources consumption by checks over SSH when used with Centreon Engine by avoiding to perform all the authentication transactions at every check.

 #### Installation

 Centreon recommends using its official packages.
-Most of Centreon’s endorsed software is available as RPM packages.
+Most of Centreon’s endorsed software is available as RPM and DEB packages.

 Run the following commands as a privileged user: